SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Emilijxa/PROJECT_PRESENTATION.md

 ## Sum of Arrays in Space ##

-As a member of the space mining crew, your task is to gather valuable resources from different planets in faraway galaxies.
+Welcome Space Traveler!
+Your task is to gather valuable resources from different planets in faraway galaxies.
 Each planet has an array of resource values, and your mission is to write a function that sums up these values to find the total resources collected.